alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Managed devices do not have administrator/root access.

+Managed devices could be provided by the Turing, or one of the partner research universities.

 They have an extensive suite of research software installed.

 This includes the ability to install packages for standard programming environments without the need for administrator access.